Alizé Cornet: 2020: US Open fourth round

-2021: Fourth Olympics participation, 14th final, two top-10 wins
+2021: Fourth Olympics participation, two top-10 wins

 Cornet started her 2021 season in January at the first edition of the Abu Dhabi Open where she lost in the second round to Paula Badosa.
 She was defeated in the second round of the first edition of the Gippsland Trophy by second seed Naomi Osaka.
 At the Australian Open, she lost in the second round to Ann Li.
 Seeded 15th at the first edition of the Phillip Island Trophy, Cornet was defeated in the first round by Australian wildcard Kimberly Birrell.

 Seeded fifth at the Lyon Open, she lost in round one to compatriot Clara Burel.
 Competing at the Dubai Tennis Championships, Cornet was defeated in her second-round match by third seed Aryna Sabalenka.
-In Miami, she reached the second round where she lost to ninth seed Petra Kvitová.
+In Miami, she reached the second round where she lost to ninth-seeded Petra Kvitová.

 Beginning her clay-court season at the Charleston Open, Cornet made it to the third round where she was defeated by 12th seed Ons Jabeur.
 Seeded fourth at the first edition of the MUSC Health Open, she retired from her first-round match against wildcard Linda Fruhvirtová due to injury.
 As the top seed at the Open de Saint-Malo, she fell in the first round to fellow French Océane Dodin.

 In June at the beginning of grass-court season at the German Open, Cornet reached the semifinals defeating third seed Bianca Andreescu (her first top-10 win for 2021) and sixth seed Garbiñe Muguruza in a tight three-set match en route.
 She lost to Belinda Bencic in the semifinal.
 She defeated fifth seeded Andreescu again at Wimbledon, in the first round, her second top-10 win for the year.

 In August, Cornet participated in the first edition of the Chicago Women's Open reaching the final where she lost to Elina Svitolina.
 In October, she lost in the second round at Indian Wells to Leylah Fernandez, in straight sets.